Environmental Sustainability and Climate Action

 Citizen Voice and Action for climate issues

 Citizen Voice and Action (CVA) is one of World Vision’s models and presents a unique approach to social accountability.
-It designed to improve the relationship between communities and government to improve services such as health care, education, and social and child protection.
+It is designed to improve the relationship between communities and governments to improve services such as health care, education, and social and child protection.
 The approach is increasingly popular in our climate action programming where it is actively deployed to support youth participation in environmental restoration and climate adaptation models while facilitating their engagement with governments on climate action.
 Through programmes like the SAUTI Youth Project.
 World Vision is empowering girls and boys as agents of change, and ensuring their active participation and opinions are reflected in climate action decision-making at the local, national and global levels.

 Thanks to the transformative impacts of Farmer Managed Natural Resources (FMNR) practices many families are witnessing a remarkable turnaround in their lives.
 A young girl in Ethiopia shows some of the harvest